Beginner’s Guide to Tracing Donegal Ancestors

 Exploring Your Donegal Heritage

-Step 1 – Talk To Your Family
+Step 1 – Interview Family Members

 Before you visit a genealogy website or library, talk to your older family members to find out as many surnames, maiden names, parishes, townlands etc. These will be invaluable in beginning your search for your Donegal ancestors.
 Consulting old photographs is also advisable as names and dates may be noted on the back.
 Pull out any newspaper clippings, old letters and family bibles that may be in your family’s possession.